rice-apps/rice-apps.github.io/BeakSpeak/Readme.md

 a.
 Consistently get x posts every time user gets to bottom of the page

 iii.
-Number of post retrievals per user to be fixed – number to be based on ramifications on memory iv.
-Scroll up button to be created
+Number of post retrievals per user to be fixed – number to be based on ramifications on memory
-Acceptance Criteria :
-a.
-All functionalities on the UI to function as it was before the change

 2. UI for Reporting Posts
 a.
-Reporting  - Allow users a way to protect the culture of the app Acceptance criteria :
+Reporting  - Allow users a way to report, a single text field pops up when the report button is clicked Acceptance criteria :
 a.
-All reports are notified to the moderator
+Moderator is able to extract the text from the modal
 b.
-Moderator is able to take appropriate action and user is notified accordingly
+Moderator is able cancel the report if required

 3. Deploy to play store
 1. App to be deployed to play store
 Acceptance criteria :